RetroDECK/ES-DE/ANDROID.md

 * Poor performance/low frame rate after startup on some devices, which seems to happen randomly and is usually resolved by itself within 10 to 30 seconds.
 * The Android soft keyboard causes rendering issues when navigating using a controller or physical keyboard, as such the ES-DE built-in keyboard is enabled by default for the time being.
 For testing purposes the Android soft keyboard can be enabled via the _Enable virtual keyboard_ option in the _UI settings_ menu.
 If only using touch input the issue is not present.
 This problem is believed to be caused by a bug in the SDL library so it probably needs to be resolved there.
+* Using a mounted USB storage device for the ES-DE and/or ROMs directories will lead to the configurator exiting after finishing the setup instead of launching ES-DE.
+Restarting ES-DE manually will lead to a successful startup.
+If the option to create the system directories was selected in the configurator then this will have to be executed again from inside ES-DE.
+Note that using a mounted USB storage device leads to a very crippled setup anyway, as for example RetroArch can't read any games from such devices (i.e. from the /mnt/media_rw/ directory tree).
+Only emulators supporting scoped storage will be usable in such a setup.

 ## Emulator installation and setup